ccelest1/NXTGEN-Prototype/README.md

-# NXTGEN-Prototype
+# Prototype
-Mono-repo for dev purposes for alpha network
+Mono-repo for dev purposes for project-product workflow engineer-platform